-Manchester Religious Studies is a collection of over 75 books written by leading names in the field as well as the journal, Bulletin of the John Rylands Library.
+Manchester Religious Studies is a collection of 101 books written by leading names in the field as well as the journal, Bulletin of the John Rylands Library.
 It covers a range of disciplines including theology, philosophy, history of religion and sociology, with a focus on Christianity, Judaism and Islam.

 This collection is a valuable resource for students and academics interested in religious studies and will enable readers to explore religious cultural systems, behaviours and faith.

 Manchester Religious Studies aims to emphasise systematic, historically based, crosscultural perspectives.
 It offers rigorous scholarship on a wide variety of subjects, from medieval heresy trials to twenty-first-century Islamic charities, from Victorian hagiology to present-day halal and kosher debates.